godotengine/godot-docs/tutorials/math/beziers_and_curves.rst

 .. image:: img/bezier_interpolation_speed.gif

-As you can see, the speed (in pixels per second) of the circle varies, even though ``t`` is increased at constant speed.
+As you can see, the speed (in pixels per second) of the circle varies, even though ``t`` is increased at a constant speed.
 This makes beziers difficult to use for anything practical out of the box.

 Drawing
 -------

 Drawing beziers (or objects based on the curve) is a very common use case, but it's also not easy.
 For pretty much any case, Bezier curves need to be converted to some sort of segments.
 This is normally difficult, however, without creating a very high amount of them.

 The reason is that some sections of a curve (specifically, corners) may require considerable amounts of points, while other sections may not:

 .. image:: img/bezier_point_amount.png

-Additionally, if both control points were ``0, 0`` (remember they are relative vectors), the Bezier curve would just be a straight line (so drawing a high amount of points would be wasteful).
+Additionally, if both control points were ``(0.0, 0.0)`` (remember they are relative vectors), the Bezier curve would just be a straight line (so drawing a high amount of points would be wasteful).

 Before drawing Bezier curves, *tessellation* is required.
-This is often done with a recursive or divide and conquer function that splits the curve until the curvature amount becomes less than a certain threshold.
+This is often done with a recursive or divide-and-conquer function that splits the curve until the curvature amount becomes less than a certain threshold.

-The *Curve* classes provide this via the :ref:`Curve2D.tessellate() <class_Curve2D_method_tessellate>` function (which receives optional ``stages`` of recursion and angle ``tolerance`` arguments).
+The *Curve* classes provide this via the :ref:`Curve2D.tessellate() <class_Curve2D_method_tessellate>` function.
 This way, drawing something based on a curve is easier.

 Traversal
 ---------

 The last common use case for the curves is to traverse them.
 Because of what was mentioned before regarding constant speed, this is also difficult.

 To make this easier, the curves need to be *baked* into equidistant points.
 This way, they can be approximated with regular interpolation (which can be improved further with a cubic option).
-To do this, just use the :ref:`Curve3D.sample_baked()<class_Curve3D_method_sample_baked>` method together with
+To do this, use the :ref:`Curve3D.sample_baked()<class_Curve3D_method_sample_baked>` method together with :ref:`Curve2D.get_baked_length()<class_Curve2D_method_get_baked_length>`.
-:ref:`Curve2D.get_baked_length()<class_Curve2D_method_get_baked_length>`.
 The first call to either of them will bake the curve internally.

-Traversal at constant speed, then, can be done with the following pseudo-code:
+Then, to traverse the curve at a constant speed, the following pseudocode will be enough:

 .. tabs::
  .. code-tab:: gdscript GDScript